lhbikos/ReC_MultivModel/docs/06-ComplexMed.md

 Because the focus of this lesson is on complex mediation, we have used simulated data.
 If this were real, raw, data, it would be important to [scrub](https://lhbikos.github.io/ReC_MultivModel/scrub.html), [score](https://lhbikos.github.io/ReC_MultivModel/score.html), and conduct [data diagnostics](https://lhbikos.github.io/ReC_MultivModel/DataDx.html) to evaluate the suitability of the data for the proposes anlayses.

-Because we are working with item level data we do need ro score the scales used in the researcher's model.
+Because we are working with item level data we do need to score the scales used in the researcher's model.
 Because we are using simulated data and the authors already reverse coded any such items, we will omit that step.

 As described in the [Scoring](https://lhbikos.github.io/ReC_MultivModel/score.html) chapter, we  calculate mean scores of these variables by first creating concatenated lists of variable names.
 Next we apply the *sjstats::mean_n* function to obtain mean scores when a given percentage (we'll specify 80%) of variables are non-missing.
 Functionally, this would require the two-item variables (e.g., engagement coping and disengagement coping) to have non-missingness.
 We simulated a set of data that does not have missingness, none-the-less, this specification is useful in real-world settings.